A General Overview of My Teaching Life

 MUSIC EDUCATION

-Music being another natural facet of my (self-taught) creative work, and a passion since childhood, I applied my hands-on, non-theoretical teaching approach to it.
-At various times I offered private lessons in guitar / ukulele / drumming, and for many years I also ran public percussion & drumming group programs with a well-being focus.
-By deconstructing these musical processes into simple building blocks, and using a mix-and-match approach, seemingly-complex musical patterns became much more accessible to beginners.
-As much as possible I aimed to make the learning a ‘can’t fail’ experience, so that students could feel an immediate sense of accomplishment – which in turn creates a healthier brain chemistry for learning.
+Music being another natural facet of my (self-taught) creative work, and a passion since childhood, I have applied my hands-on, non-theoretical teaching approach to it as I have with drawing.
+At various times I’ve offered private lessons in guitar / ukulele / drumming, and I continue to run public percussion & drumming group programs with a well-being focus.
+By deconstructing these musical processes into simple building blocks, and using a mix-and-match approach, seemingly-complex musical patterns can be made more accessible to beginners.
+As much as possible I aim to make the learning a ‘can’t fail’ experience, so that students can feel an immediate sense of accomplishment – which in turn creates a healthier brain chemistry for learning.
 At whatever age, the most common learning challenges are often in the form of self-talk – the inner dialogues of doubt, comparison, criticism, expectations – all of which are learned in the first place, and can be unlearned or reframed under the right conditions.

 From 2008 – 2011 I was a specialist music teacher at Tarremah Steiner School (TAS), teaching African-style percussion & rhythm to secondary students from Grade 7 – 10.